percona/percona-server/doc/source/security/using-keyring-plugin.rst

     Only one keyring plugin should be enabled at a time.
 Enabling multiple keyring plugins is not supported and may result in data loss.

-We recommend the plugin should be loaded in the configuration file to facilitate recovery for encrypted tables.
-Also, the redo log and the undo log encryption cannot be used without ``--early-plugin-load``.
+We recommend that you load the plugin in the configuration file to facilitate recovery for encrypted tables.
+Also, the redo log encryption and the undo log encryption cannot be used without ``--early-plugin-load``.
 The normal plugin load happens too late in startup.